 If you're trying to cut down on sugar, using unsweetened chocolate is a great way to control the amount of sugar you use in any baked good.
 It's also gluten-free and is typically vegan (always double check the package since even premium brands may make baking chocolate on the same production lines as they use for items with dairy or gluten, which could lead to cross contamination).

 For inspiration, here are a few recipes that specifically call for baking chocolate.

 Baker's One Bowl Brownies

-This might be my most-used recipe, though I riff on it constantly to create variations (see: all the chocolate I keep in my kitchen cabinet).
+This might be my most-used recipe, though I riff on it constantly to create variations (see above re: all the chocolate I keep in my kitchen cabinet).
 The recipe is printed on the inside of the Baker's Chocolate box, but it's so easy that once you make it a couple of times, you'll have it memorized.
 (Then you can start swapping into walnuts instead of pecans, adding dark chocolate chips, adding mint extract and topping it with crushed peppermint sticks or, my favorite variation, adding espresso powder, whiskey and Bailey's for Irish coffee brownies.

 Get the recipe here.